atawhaidigital/pdf2csv/README.md

    `npm run dev`

    ## Important Advice
 The app is currently deployed on Render on a free tier.
+The free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+Please be patience the app will eventually load.

    - **Process fewer pages:** If you are trying to extract pages 1 to 20, the server will almost certainly time out.
 Try doing pages 1 to 2, then 3 to 4, and so on.
    - **First Request Delay:** Render "sleeps" your app after 15 minutes of inactivity.
 The very first request after it wakes up is always much slower.
    - **File Complexity:** If the PDF has thousands of small lines or complex vector graphics, it takes a lot of CPU to find the tables.